- Who We Are

 Certain religious organizations do not have to file Forms 990.
 Organizations whose assets fall below certain thresholds may file a simple electronic 990-N.

-IRS Form to be completed by charities that sell, exchange, or dispose of donated property within two years of receipt.
+IRS Form to be completed by charities that sell, exchange, or dispose of donated property within three years of receipt.

 The IRS form for noncash charitable contributions, filed by the taxpayer for any tax year in which you claimed a total deduction of more than $500 for all contributed property, including publicly traded securities.